umarfb/goto-classifier-random-forest/README.md

 # goto-classifier
 A machine-learning classifier for classifying GOTO light curves, using Python 3.
+Currently the aim of the classifier is to classify lightcurves into *flare/variable star* and *supernova/transient* classes.

 Links to packages used for simulating light curves:
 - Supernova light curves - `sncosmo` http://sncosmo.github.io/